Classic Gluten-Free Biscuits

 Step 7: Bake the biscuits at 425º F for 15 minutes.
 You will know the biscuits are done baking when they have a light golden color on top.

 Step 8: Here are some test batches.
-I baked one at a time, so each cooled on the wire rack and then transferred to another tray while the next set cooled.
-Note that I had to put a don’t eat sign on the biscuits so my family wouldn’t grab any!
+I baked one at a time, so each cooled on a wire rack before transferring to another tray while the next set cooled.
+Note that I had to put a “Do Not Eat” sign on the biscuits so my family would not take any!

 A row of four gluten free biscuits on a rectangular shaped plate.